 Les Menuires is on the way to Val Thorens at 1850m, as they sit on the same mountain, with Val Thorens being higher.
 It tends to be less busy and less pricy than the other three in the 3 Vallées, while still maintaining excellent connections to the other resorts, since the ski pistes and chairlifts all connect.

 A very family-friendly resort for people with small children, since the slopes nearby are good for beginners.
 (Expert skiers need not worry, they can easily connect to rest of Les 3 Vallées on skis.)
+You can find accommodation options at Les Menuires here.

 From Airport to Les Menuires – Approximate times with no traffic: